 All was well for a time.

-First of all, photinias while they can tolerate some partial shade they really thrive in full sunlight and like lots of air circulation around them.
+First of all, while photinias can tolerate some partial shade, they really thrive in full sunlight and like lots of air circulation around them.

 Photinia Leaf Spot